CSC392-CSC492-Building-AI-ML-systems/ai-identities/response_classifier/README.md

 Note that we used a heuristic approach (short responses or responses that contains certain refusal keywords such as "cannot", "unable", etc) to categorize LLM responses in refusal responses (LLMs refused to answer the user prompt) and non-refusal responses.
-The heuristic approach for refusal response categorization is not perfect but it is the most straightforward approach and still quite effective to get a rough estimate.
+The heuristic approach for refusal response categorization is not perfect, but it is the most straightforward approach and still quite effective to get a rough estimate.